- Donna Lerew, violin

 - Mark Anderson, piano

-Pianist Mark Anderson returns to Trinity Concerts performing the profoundly evocative Miriors by Ravel.
+Pianist Mark Anderson returns to Trinity Concerts performing the profoundly evocative Miroirs by Ravel.
 Also on the program will be rarely (if ever!) heard late 18th Century romantic gems by the the "Dutch Brahms" Julius Röntgen and the great conductor and pianist Hans von Bülow.
 Get a sneak listen of the Röntgen works before he records them in May for Nimbus Records!

 - Nanette McGuinness, soprano